goeunu/goeunu/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=auto&height=290&section=header&text=Goeun%20diario&fontSize=90)
 ## Hi there 👋
-**My name is Goeun.**
+**My name is Goeun.** <br/>
 🎓 I'm a 22-year-old student double majoring in Mathematics Education and Computer Engineering. <br/>

 💬 Feel free to reach out: thdrhdms1@naver.com <br/>

-🌱 I'm interested in AI, educational technology, and web development.
+🌱 I'm interested in AI, educational technology, and web development. <br/>
+📚 Currently learning Java and working on a microcontroller-based project.

 <!--
 **goeunu/goeunu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.